zubekj/php_messages/README.md

     };

 Messages can be filtered according to MSG_TYPE (arbitrary string) and read independently.
 Messages of the same type are read in FIFO (first in, first out) manner.

+## Example

+A very simple example of message passing between two agents is implemented in `agent1.php`.
+Default login code (in `on_login.php`) matches two agents belonging to the same group, and sends both of them "JOIN_OFFER" message with peer id in sender field.
+Then, agent is able to exchange messages of type "RESPONSE" with its peer.